DETAILED ACTION

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to employ the teaching as taught by Kou in combination with Leobandung due to above reason.

-Re claim 2, Leobandung teaches, under BRI, Fig. 13, a first via contact and a second via contact (left right 86), which pass through the upper insulating film (80), the capacitor (MIM capacitor), and the lower insulating film (20) in the vertical direction and are spaced apart from each other in the horizontal direction, wherein the first via contact and the second via contact (left right 86) pass through a section of the capacitor (MIM capacitor) that vertically overlaps (e.g., part of MIM capacitor) a portion of the first surface (upper/higher surface) of the lower insulating film (20), the portion of the first surface (upper/higher) being spaced apart from the at least one second surface (bottom/lower surface) of the lower insulating film (20) in the horizontal direction and having a flat upper surface.
+Re claim 2, Leobandung teaches, Fig. 13, wherein the first via contact and the second via contact (left right 86) pass through a section of the capacitor (MIM capacitor) that vertically overlaps (e.g., part of MIM capacitor) a portion of the first surface (upper/higher surface) of the lower insulating film (20), the portion of the first surface (upper/higher) being spaced apart from the at least one second surface (bottom/lower surface) of the lower insulating film (20) in the horizontal direction and having a flat upper surface.

-Re claim 6, in combination cited above, Leobandung teaches, under BRI, Fig. 3, wherein the lower insulating film (20) comprises a mesa portion (consider whole blocks/protrusions of upper portion of 20) having a thickness that is greater than those of other portions of the lower insulating film (20), wherein a trench (22) is arranged in an upper surface of the mesa portion, the trench (22) being recessed toward a lower surface of the lower insulating film (20), wherein the first surface of the lower insulating film (20) comprises the upper surface of the mesa portion, the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa portion and an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, abstract, [0021, 0022, 0027], the at least one air gap comprises a first air gap (left 337-2) having a side facing the sidewall of the mesa portion (defined by 31) in the horizontal direction and a second air gap (right 337-2) having a side facing the inner sidewall of the trench (in between 331) in the horizontal direction, and wherein the second air gap (right 337-2) overlaps the capacitor (trench capacitor) in the vertical direction and is spaced apart from the inner sidewall of the trench with the capacitor (trench capacitor) therebetween.
+Re claim 6, in combination cited above, Leobandung teaches, under BRI, Fig. 3, wherein a portion of the lower insulating film (20) comprises a mesa (consider whole blocks/protrusions of upper portion of 20) having a thickness that is greater than thicknesses of other portions of the lower insulating film (20), wherein a trench (22) is arranged in an upper surface of the mesa, the trench (22) being recessed toward a lower surface of the lower insulating film (20), wherein the first surface of the lower insulating film (20) comprises the upper surface of the mesa, the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa portion and an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, abstract, [0021, 0022, 0027], the at least one air gap comprises a first air gap (left 337-2) having a side facing the sidewall of the mesa (defined by 31) in the horizontal direction and a second air gap (right 337-2) having a side facing the inner sidewall of the trench (in between 331) in the horizontal direction, and wherein the second air gap (right 337-2) overlaps the capacitor (trench capacitor) in the vertical direction and is spaced apart from the inner sidewall of the trench with the capacitor (trench capacitor) therebetween.

 Re claim 7, in combination cited above, Leobandung teaches, Fig. 3, wherein a trench (22) is arranged in an upper surface of the lower insulating film (20), the trench (22) being recessed toward a lower surface of the lower insulating film (20), and wherein the first surface of the lower insulating film (20) comprises the upper surface of the lower insulating film (20), the at least one second surface of the lower insulating film comprises an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises an air gap facing the inner sidewall of the trench (defined by 331) in the horizontal direction.

-Re claim 8, Leobandung teaches, Fig. 10, [0033, 0037, 0044], wherein the capacitor comprises a metal-insulator-metal (MIM) capacitor (e.g., MIM capacitor) comprising a plurality of electrode plates (30P, 50P, 70) that are sequentially stacked on the lower insulating film (20), wherein the plurality of electrode plates (30, 50, 70) comprise: a lower electrode plate (30P); an upper electrode plate (70); and at least one intermediate electrode plate (50P) between the lower electrode plate (30P) and the upper electrode plate (70), and wherein the MIM capacitor further comprises a plurality of dielectric films (40, 60) each arranged between electrode plates (30P, 50P, 70) adjacent to each other from among the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P), such that the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P) are spaced apart from each other.
+Re claim 8, Leobandung teaches, Fig. 10, [0033, 0037, 0044], wherein the capacitor comprises a metal-insulator-metal (MIM) capacitor (e.g., MIM capacitor) comprising a plurality of electrode plates (30P, 50P, 70) that are sequentially stacked on the lower insulating film (20), wherein the plurality of electrode plates (30, 50, 70) comprise: a lower electrode plate (30P); the upper electrode plate (70); and at least one intermediate electrode plate (50P) between the lower electrode plate (30P) and the upper electrode plate (70), and wherein the MIM capacitor further comprises a plurality of dielectric films (40, 60) each arranged between electrode plates (30P, 50P, 70) adjacent to each other from among the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P), such that the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P) are spaced apart from each other.

 Re claim 11, Leobandung teaches, under BRI, Figs. 3-13, [0022, 0024, 0031, 0033, 0037, 0041, 0045, 0047], an image sensor comprising: